Robert Seymour (illustrator): The Posthumous Papers of the Pickwick Club

-Seymour's widow argued that the Pickwick Club would have existed without Dickens and this is not the case.
-It is clear that the Nimrod Club was Seymour's idea and was in effect a more story-driven version of the highly popular Seymour's sketches, but it is not The Pickwick Papers in its published version.
-It is clear, however, that it would have been much better for Seymour to pursue his idea for his magazine with another publisher or with a writer less interested in being the dominant partner.
-It is highly unlikely that Dickens would have created a platform like the Pickwick Club without Seymour's prompting idea, but it is clear that the Pickwick Club is Dickens's creative process in terms of content.
+Seymour's widow argued that the Pickwick Club would have existed without Dickens.
+It is clear that the Pickwick Club was Seymour's idea and was in effect a more story-driven version of the highly popular Seymour's sketches, but it is not The Pickwick Papers in its published version.
+It may have been better for Seymour to pursue his idea for his magazine with another publisher or with a writer less interested in being the dominant partner.
+It is highly unlikely that Dickens would have created a platform like the Pickwick Club without Seymour's prompting ideas and illustrations, but it is clear that the complete story of The Pickwick Papers is the result of Dickens's creative process in terms of story content, even if he did not originate the main characters.

 Seymour's widow received no royalties, and the success of the project created a sense of injustice.
-The Pickwick Papers wouldn't have existed without Seymour, but the book and style that was popular and made the large fortune it did, wouldn't have existed if Seymour had had creative control and the format had been similar to Seymour's Sketches.
+The Pickwick Papers would not have existed without Seymour, but the copyright laws of the time gave the copyright to the publishers, so the obligation to recompense Seymour's family lay primarily with the publishers.
+Nevertheless, it could be argued that Dickens had a moral obligation to share some of the fortune he made from Pickwick with Seymour's destitute widow and children, (he made many thousands from Pickwick).
+Dickens claimed that on one occasion he gave Jane Seymour five pounds.
+He later actively sabotaged two efforts by editors, writers and artists led by Atlas editor Robert Bell to arrange a book and a stage show to benefit the Seymour family.
+In the first instance Dickens produced The Pic-Nic Papers, a collection of stories and illustrations from various contributors put together to benefit the widow of publisher John Macrone, after Dickens was approached to support the proposed book to benefit Jane Seymour and her children.
+Dickens even poached some of the promised contributors to the Seymour book for The Pic-Nic Papers.
+While undistinguished, that book raised four hundred and fifty pounds for Macrone's widow.